Grasscutters/Grasscutter/README.md

 `weather [weather id] [climate id]` - Changes the current weather.

+`heal` - Heal all characters in your current team.

 *More commands will be updated in the [wiki](https://github.com/Melledy/Grasscutter/wiki/).*

 ### Bonus